portsmouth/fibre/README.md

 - *dash_spacing*: space between animated dashes, relative to `gridSpace`
 - *dash_size*: fractional size of dash, in [0, 1]
 - *dash_speed*: rate of dash motion, in dashes per second
-- *RECORD*: start/stop recording a gif of the viewport interaction
+- *RECORD*: start/stop recording a GIF of the viewport interaction
-- *RECORD PERIOD*: record a gif of one dash period (for repeating gifs of the animated dash motion)
+- *RECORD PERIOD*: record a GIF of one dash period (for repeating GIFs of the animated dash motion)
-- *record_realtime*: whether to record the real-time interaction to the gif, or at the maximum frame-rate
+- *record_realtime*: whether to record the real-time interaction to the GIF, or at the maximum frame-rate
-- *RENDER ANIM*: start recording a gif of a number of automatically rendered animated frames (the number specified via `anim_frames`).
+- *RENDER ANIM*: start recording a GIF of a number of automatically rendered animated frames (the number specified via `anim_frames`).
 Each frame renders for the number of iterations specified via `maxIterations`.
 The camera can optionally (via `anim_enable_turntable`) be moved in a turntable motion through a specified number of degrees `anim_turntable_degrees` during the animation.
 The uniform float variable `animFraction` is available in the shader, which equals the number of elapsed frames divided by the total number of frames.
 At the end of the animation, a GIF is rendered (which may take some time) and saved to the downloads folder with a standard name.
-- *CANCEL ANIM*: start
+- *CANCEL ANIM*: cancel the current animation recording
 - *anim_frames*: how many animation frames to render in the generated GIF
 - *anim_enable_turntable*: whether to move the camera in a turntable sweep motion during the animation
 - *anim_turntable_degrees*: if turntable is enabled, how many degrees to rotate through